Bike Fines

 Bike fines, and the use of bicycles has increased since the health emergency due to Covid-19 began in Peru.
 In fact, the use of bicycles has increased over 100% in the country.

 Bicycle transportation has become the priority of sustainability policies in cities.
-Even more so in the context of the Covid-19 pandemic that has given a boost to the expansion of singles nights cambridge in Lima, and in the cities of the interior of the country.
+Even more so in the context of the Covid-19 pandemic that has given a boost to the expansion of bicycle lanes in Lima, and in the cities of the interior of the country.

 The Ministry of Transport and Communications (MTC) has planned to continue implementing actions so cyclists can move safely, but also with responsibility.
 Along these lines, the MTC continues to develop awareness campaigns and educational talks in order to educate cyclists on the rules of circulation and proper use of the bike lanes.